Is the HubSpot Salesforce integration worth it?

 If your business is smaller or still shaping its CRM habits, start by strengthening your internal processes first.

-It’s also crucial to know ‘hidden work’ that goes into this integration, so you’re not blindsided by workload you haven’t accounted for.
+It’s also crucial to know the ‘hidden work’ that goes into this integration so you’re not blindsided by workload you haven’t accounted for.

 If you’re about to integrate HubSpot with Salesforce and want an expert opinion before diving in, book a call with us.

-We’re HubSpot-Salesforce experts, and we consult mid-market companies, private equity portfolio teams, and GTM leaders who are in the process of building their first mature RevOps function.
+We’re HubSpot-Salesforce experts, and we consult mid-market companies and GTM leaders building their first mature RevOps function.

 To get a better understanding of our services, check out our case study with Reveal.